-Ms. Calbos has an intimate understanding of schools’ perspectives as well as families with special needs students.
+Ms. Calbos has an in-depth understanding of schools’ perspectives which helps families with their strategies.
 She leverages her litigation experience to help champion special needs students’ legal rights in public schools.
 Currently Ms. Calbos represents special needs students for students age 3 to 22 in public schools by ensuring they receive appropriate education and services through IEPs and 504 Plans.

 Ms. Calbos also worked at The Weatherly Law Firm where she litigated high profile special education cases on behalf of school districts throughout the southeast and California.
 She conducted discovery, prepared lay and expert witnesses and represented clients in due process mediations, resolution sessions, due process hearings, and federal court litigation.

 In addition, Ms. Calbos represented southern California school districts and public educational agencies in all aspects of special education litigation and consultation, including mediations, due process hearings, and federal court litigation.
 She investigated and defended agency complaints, as well as provided legal assistance, training, and in-services on federal, state, and local special education statutes, regulations, policies and procedures.